MarcusHakansson/IdkInfoG8/README.md

 # IdkInfoG8

-Group members:
-Kelly Gelevska
-Marianne Bansell
-Jakob Håkonsson
-Mattias Wendt
-Marcus Håkansson

-Vision
+Here can you read and follow along in our school work.

+This project was developed by Marcus Håkansson, Marianne Bansell, Jakob Håkonsson, Mattias Wendt and Kelly Gelevska.
+We are interaction design students at Malmö University, Sweden.

+Vision:
-To improv and develop the information on the four screens outside of the Mah Högskolas reception.
+To improve and develop the information on one of the screens outside of the Mah Högskolans reception.

-Goal
-The info on the screens should be relevant, niceley presented and occasionally a bit funny.
+Goal:
+Fixed a png programs to facilitate those sitting in the reception.
+The information should be relevant, informative and enticing.